CyrilBos/Zombinvasion/README.md

 The enemies are either citizens or soldiers with guns.
 Citizens flee to buildings you can destroy.

 Inspired from older flash games with a similar concept in 2D, with set levels and objectives.

+Made with Unity v.2019 (I think .2 originally but probably upgradable to .3)